http://www.worldses.org/banner2.jpg

 DOWNLOAD FULL PDF

-Authors: Adrian Leopa and Silviu Nastac
+Authors: Adrian Leopa, Silviu Nastac

 Abstract: This study presents a viewpoint regarding dynamic behavior of the technological equipment foundation who works in the production process with shocks and vibration.
 In this way was analyzed the variations of three cinematically parameters acceleration, velocity and movement, as well as a frequency response of the vertical movement of the foundation.
 These analyses were made by comparison for the two considerate hypotheses: linear and non-linear elastic characteristic of the viscous-elastic system.